notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - I'm guessing modern KGBs helped this: [[Razzaque25trumperBelievePsych|Razzaque25: Why TRUMP Supporters Really Believe]]
 - Conspiracy belief (probably) doesn't change attitude towards democracy: [[Dolan25authoritPrimeCnsprcy|Dolan25: Authoritarian minds may be primed for conspiracy beliefs, study suggests]]
 - Voters trust Trump and Media *equally*!
 (37%): [[MorningConsult25trustTrumpVsMedia|MorningConsult25: Americans trust Trump as much]]
+- Fibbing about Biden's brain hurt trust in Ds: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 ## Lack of D party enthusiasm/turnout
 - was the D loss due to poor Democratic turnout or to Ds switching to R?
 - 100 day polls e.g. [[Balz25trumpApprovSink]]: D's still not popular, and Ds not satisfied Ds, unlike Rs who *are* satisfied with Trump
 - Blacks not optimistic about progress?  [[Horowitz25policeBLM5yearsFloyd|Horowitz25: Views of Race, Policing and Black Lives Matter in the 5 Years Since George Floyd’s Killing]]
+- They didn't pick Harris: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
+The Democrats Are the Problem.]]
 ## Abortion overemphasized, not important
 - abortion a concern of young women, not old?
 - more concern about economy